oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

      ![Add epoch date](images/prepare-data-10.png)

 2. Run the following to again preview the transactions data.
-Observe the epoch date column is added..
+Observe the epoch date column is added.

      ```
      <copy>